 The academics have lowered the bar on actual philosophy engineers to the point where this is how we have to market our wares now.

-Add this Willow cutting to whatever project you are working on and a philosopher will help reset your context, bring clarity and insight to your data, your discussion, or your science.
+Plant this Willow Seed in whatever project you are working on and a philosopher will help reset your context, bring clarity and insight to your data, your discussion, or your science.

 Two people clone this repo.
 One feeds it Stoicism and distributed systems.
 The other feeds it Taoism and poetry.
 Ask both "What is courage?" and you get two different philosophers.
 Not wrong-different.
 Mind-different.